top of page

 Soil pH and minerals are often monitored - any applications required to address any imbalances can penetrate and be retained minimising wasteful run off.
 Increased soil temperatures for grass growth In the right conditions, nutrients become available for roots to thrive

 We need to care for our soils with minimal disturbance in order to preserve some of its most valuable qualities.
+It is a living asset!

 What results can aeration achieve on your farm?